 Air Compressor Safety

-As with all power tools, it is important to follow safety guidelines when using an air compressor:
+As with all power tools, it is essential to follow safety guidelines when using an air compressor:

 - If you use an electric compressor, ensure it’s plugged into a socket with the correct voltage